bechnokid/11ty-neocities/src/content/shrines/gilgamesh.md

 I don't know if it's the same with other writers, but I know it takes me hours to be able to write poems, and for him to just easily improvise and write such thought-provoking pieces in seconds is amazing!!
 It really adds a level of depth to his character, and I love it!

 If it sounds like that he is lot cooler than he is and that he's not the same idiotic Gilgamesh, then I'm here to correct you!
-He's still very much a silly man with nary a thought in that tiny brain of his!
+He's still very much a silly oni with nary a thought in that tiny brain of his!
 As I have mentioned before in his first encounter with Cloud, his iconic goofiness is still present in Rebirth any time he has appeared.
 There is also an especially funny scene during the party's final fight with him, but I don't want to spoil it here!
 [Watch it for yourself!](https://www.youtube.com/watch?v=ed6irqLdhog) (volume warning)

 I can definitely say that Rebirth managed to achieve a perfect balance between making Gilgamesh funny and terrifying.
 It makes me a little sad that he might never return to a future FF7R game seeing as how there was a definite end to his boss fight, but a beet can dream!